aneldev/dyna-ts-module-boilerplate/README.md

 - Distribute as a module with TypeScript Definitions (ready to import)
 - Distributed versions work in Javascript and Typescript projects
 - Export default version targeting web or not
-- Export additional version for web and node
+- Export separated versions for web and node (optional)
 - Export in commonJs and esNext module together
 - Detect circular dependencies (where leads to import `undefined` or `null` values)